signals-protocol/signals-contract/docs/api/RangeBetManager.md

 RangeBetManager manager = RangeBetManager(managerAddress);

 // Close market (owner only)
+// The parameter is the winning bin, not the marketId
-manager.closeMarket(0); // Close next market in sequence, bin 0 wins
+// The function automatically determines which market to close next manager.closeMarket(0); // Close next market in sequence, bin 0 wins
 ```